JemRF/RF-Documentation/pages/wifidocs/wifi32s-gateway_htu.md

 ## Setup Details
 The configuration page for the WiFi Gateway Pro is very similar to the WiFi IoT Sensor.
 You can configure the Wireless Gateway Pro using any device that supports WiFi and an internet browser.
 In this example we will use a desktop computer.

+{% include image.html file="wifis32gatewaypro_htu_setup.jpg" alt="WiFi Gateway Pro Setup" width="200px"%}

 Click here for the [Details Setup Guide](wifi-rf-gw-setup.html)

 ## MQTT Details
-* Easy to configure web interface.
-* Connects to MQTT Broker with or without a username or password.
-* Tested with Mosquito Docker brokers and Emqx public broker.
-* JemRF provides an MQTT Broker for customers.
+The MQTT Configuration page is used to set the connection to the MQTT broker, the port and if a secure connection is requested.
+The default topic starts with the Gateway ID show at the top right.
+There is options to change that topic and change the Gateway ID.
+For MQTT Auto Discovery there is the option to post CheckIn messages.
+There are three data formats the Gateway sends MQTT Messages.
+1. Using the JemRF data format, i.e. the MQTT Key as seen on the Sensor List with value.
+2. Using a JSON message format. i.e. the MQTT Key, value and message type [Temperature, Humidity, State,...]
-* Home Assistant MQTT Auto Discovery option
+3. Home Assistant MQTT Auto Discovery which updates the Home Assistant topics with sensor descriptions and post data using the JemRF format.

+{% include image.html file="wifis32gatewaypro_htu_mqtt.jpg" alt="WiFi Gateway Pro MQTT" width="200px"%}

 [Click here for details on the JemRF MQTT format with examples](gatewaymqtt.html)

+## Sensor Setup
+The sensor configuration page will show the current values for internal Temperature and Humidity Sensor.
+You can select to have the sensor readings to be sent to the Monitoring Server and/or MQTT Broker.
+The Temperature send interval is how often the readings are updated to the remote servers.
+There is a sensor Restart Option.

+{% include image.html file="wifis32gatewaypro_htu_sensor.jpg" alt="WiFi Gateway Pro Sensor Config" width="200px"%}

+## Sensor List
+The Sensor List is all the RF Sensors the Gateway hears.
+The display shows the sensor ID the message types which are the MQTT keys, the last value how many times the Gateway has heard messages from each sensor and the timestamp for the last message received.

+{% include image.html file="wifis32gatewaypro_htu_list.jpg" alt="WiFi Gateway Pro List" width="200px"%}

 ## Firmware Updates
 The current Gateway Version Pro is displayed at the bottom of each page.
 The firmware of the RF Transceiver is also show with the channel the Gateway is on.
 The default channel is zero (0).

-The Gateway is normally updated over the Internet.
+The Gateway is updated from the Internet.
 When a new update is available a message will appear on the Setup Details Page.

 [Click here for Illustrated guide on updating the Gateway](wifi-gw-update.html)